mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/serverimplementation.md

 ! wavenc ! filesink location=/tmp/snapfifo
 \end{lstlisting}

-These audio outputs are used to feed audio to the Snapcast server, to be send via the network to the Snapcast client devices.
-The MPD configuration can also be used on the Volumio server, as Volumio utilises MPD and it's configuration files for its audio playback.
+These audio outputs are used to feed audio to the Snapcast server, to be sent via the network to the Snapcast client devices.
+The MPD configuration can also be used on the Volumio server as Volumio utilises MPD and it's configuration files for its audio playback.